tektronix/tm_devices/docs/contributing/add_new_driver.md

 ### drivers/pi/power_supplies/new_series_psu/fancy_power_supply.py
-"""Fancy PSU Base device driver for the new series/family of fancy power supplies.""" from abc import ABC from tm_devices.drivers.pi.power_supplies.power_supply import PowerSupplyUnit from tm_devices.drivers.device import family_base_class
+"""Fancy PSU Base device driver for the new series/family of fancy power supplies.""" from abc import ABC from tm_devices.drivers.power_supplies.power_supply import PowerSupplyUnit from tm_devices.driver_mixins.device_control.device import family_base_class

 @family_base_class  # Mark the base class for the new family of devices